rjaros/kvision/Module.md

 # Package pl.treksoft.kvision.remote

 A set of components for creating multiplatform automatic JSON-RPC connectivity with a backend server.

-# Package pl.treksoft.kvision.maps

-A maps component based on Leaflet library.

-# Package pl.treksoft.kvision.moment

-A set of tools for parsing, validating, manipulating, and formatting dates based on Moment Library.

 # Package pl.treksoft.kvision.state